Records manager: job description

 - ensuring that records are easily accessible when needed

-- providing training to staff that have responsibility for managing records.
+- providing training to staff who require access or have responsibility for maintaining records

 - pharmaceutical companies